Letoa phonemes

-Letoa phonemes are drawn from natural languages across the planet Toa where they are common.
-Some are less common on Earth but cultural factors play a role in designing auxiliary languages on both Toa and Earth.
+Letoa phonemes are drawn from natural languages across the planet Toa.
+All are common there.
+Some would not appear in an auxiliary language here on Earth but cultural factors play a role in designing auxiliary languages on both Toa and Earth.

-Letoa has twenty-six phonemes.
-Eight are vowels and sixteen are consonants.
+Letoa has twenty-five phonemes.
+Ten are vowels and fifteen are consonants.
 They are arranged in simple syllables.
 Their canonical sounds are given below along with some common variations licensed by the Letoa Academy.
 Variations are not normally reflected in writing.

 Letoa is transcribed here in the Roman alphabet.